sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

     - A `Comment`, if needed, should go above, between or below the keys it describes.
     - If similar objects are repeated, put the keys whose values distinguish the objects near the top.
-Draw attention to the differences.
+Draw attention to differences.

  7. Don't hesitate to add extra Pass and Choice states so that the state names themselves explain the steps in a process.
 (Minimize the number of state